Demco21/Hogbot/README.md

 # Hogbot

 Simple Discord bot to monitor how long people spend in Discord voice channels, and time spent muted, deafened, or streaming.
+Hogbot will on a weekly basis (every sunday morning) report to a designated channel how long each memeber has spent in a voice channel.
+The top memeber will receive a designated role.

 ## Getting Started